Application Instructions

 During the application process you’ll be asked to upload your résumé directly into the system in Microsoft Word (.doc or .docx) or portable document (.pdf) format.
 This should include your full employment history, including job titles and responsibilities, along with employer names and locations.
 Please also include post-secondary education, non-academic interest and activities and awards.

 The mission support recommendation should be from an objective third party who can comment on your demonstrated support of The Consortium’s mission.
-Member schools will not see the mission recommendation.
+Member schools do not have access to review this recommendation.

 You must submit the reference request forms to your recommenders through the online application.
 Upon receiving the request, your recommenders should follow the automatically generated instructions and submit the completed reference forms online.